journalehsan/bomi/src/mpv/DOCS/man/options.rst

     You can get the list of allowed codecs with ``mpv --vd=help``.
 Remove the prefix, e.g. instead of ``lavc:h264`` use ``h264``.

-    By default this is set to ``h264,vc1,wmv3,hevc``.
+    By default, this is set to ``h264,vc1,wmv3,hevc,mpeg2video``.
 Note that the hardware acceleration special codecs like ``h264_vdpau`` are not relevant anymore, and in fact have been removed from Libav in this form.

     This is usually only needed with broken GPUs, where a codec is reported as supported, but decoding causes more problems than it solves.